Joredjs/monomod/apps/servers/server-local/README.md

 ## Conclusion

-The `server-local` application provides a streamlined and efficient way to manage local development servers for nxms microapps.
-Its dynamic route retrieval, framework abstraction, and easy configuration make it a valuable tool for developers working on nxms project.
+The `server-local` application provides a streamlined and efficient way to manage local development servers for monomod microapps.
+Its dynamic route retrieval, framework abstraction, and easy configuration make it a valuable tool for developers working on monomod project.